abingham/spor/README.rst

 this metadata by using the ``list`` command::

   $ spor list example.py
-  example.py:32 => {1: 2}
+  example.py:32 => {'meta': 'data'}

-The metadata can be any valid YAML. spor doesn't look at the data at all, so it's entirely up to you to decide what goes there.
+The metadata can be any valid JSON. spor doesn't look at the data at all, so it's entirely up to you to decide what goes there.

 Motivation